wmde/wikit-css/README.md

 # WiKit CSS

-A Design System and CSS UI kit for WMDEs Wikibase.
+Prototype for a Design System and UI toolkit for WMDE Wikibasenpm insta

 ## Using this library